Linguistics Course Catalog

 5 units

 Study of the principles of word formation: derivation, inflection, and compounding; cross-linguistic study of morphological processes, morphological investigation and analysis.
-Prerequisite(s): course 111or 112, and course 101.
-Offered in alternate academic years.
+Prerequisite(s): LING 101, and LING 111 or LING 112.

 LING 108